-Today we went to the new Natural History Museum of Utah campus.
-It just opened up at this location in early 2012.
-This museum was extremely educational, and it was geared toward 6-12 year olds (and adults).
+We always enjoy visiting the Natural History Museum of Utah.
+It opened up at this location in early 2012.
+This museum is extremely educational, and it is geared toward 6-12 year olds (and adults).
 As a fourth grade teacher, I was constantly saying, “Wow!
 My students need to see that!”
-There was a large dinosaur exhibit, a few live animals, and many models and displays of how things worked.
-Our favorite model was the earthquake model, where we built a structure out of blocks and then simulated a historical earthquake and watched our building crumble to the ground.
+There are lots of hands-on activities to keep young kids busy, too.

 We recommend riding the elevator to the top and working your way down through the museum.
 First of all, it is easier on the legs to walk downhill the entire visit than climb up.
 Second of all, the dinosaurs and children’s play area are both on the first floor, so it is the perfect spot to end.